Webs of stars or how to triangulate free sums of point configurations: Toolbox

-\phantomsection We start out with collecting basic facts about triangulations of point sets which are relevant for our investigation.
-Let $P \subset \RR^d$ be a finite point set.
+We start out with some relevant basic facts about triangulations of a finite point set $P \subset \RR^d$.
 An \emph{interior point} of $P$ is a point in $P$ which is contained in the interior of the convex hull $\conv P$.
 Clearly, the convex hull of $P$ needs to be full-dimensional in order to have any interior points.
 Now let $Q\subset \RR^e$ be another configuration of finitely many points.
 Throughout the paper, we will assume that the origin $0$ (in $\RR^d$ and $\RR^e$, respectively) is an interior point of both~$P$ and~$Q$.
 This entails that $P$ linearly spans the entire space $\RR^d$, and $Q$ spans~$\RR^e$ likewise.
 The origin in $\RR^{d+e}$ plays a special role in $P\oplus Q$, since it is the only point in the intersection $(P\times \{ 0 \}) \cap (\{ 0 \}\times Q)$.

 We denote triangulations of $P$, $Q$ and~$P\oplus Q$ by $\triangle_P$, $\triangle_Q$ and~$\triangle_{P\oplus Q}$, respectively.
 As usual, a simplex~$\sigma$ of a triangulation $\triangle$ is the convex hull of its vertices, and its dimension is the dimension of their affine hull.
 We write~$\triangle^{=k}$ for the set of all simplices of dimension~$k$ in~$\triangle$, and $\partial \triangle$ for the boundary complex of~$\triangle$.